arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 ![example of a naive approach to a “geometric” font](example-of-naive-geometry.svg)

-Some fonts prioritize geometric shaping more strictly than others, and that can work.
-In fact, there are probably even some fonts which skip basically all compensation, and they probably work well for certain things – I’m not dogmatic about my approach to geometry.
+Some fonts prioritize strict geometric shaping more strictly than others, and that can work.
 But, such typefaces are accepting a trade-off.
-If a font cares more about strict geometry than other goals of shaping, they will inevitably look more decorative than things we are more used to reading.
+If a font cares more about strict geometry than other goals like optical consistency, they will inevitably take on a decorative aesthetic.

 One important decision that has to be made along these lines: whether letters like `b d p q` are drawn to be circular, or given a bit of optical compensation.
 I find that if the `b d p q` are drawn with bowls that are too circular, a typeface can look cool, but sacrifices versatility.
 It will always look a little too art-deco or disco to be used for serious communication.
 Even though I love typefaces like [Avant Garde](https://en.wikipedia.org/wiki/ITC_Avant_Garde) and and many of the projects inspired by it, it basically always communicates some blend of nostalgia and whimsy.
 This is fine, but not useful for every project.